idboussadel/youtube-2.0/README.md

 # Youtube 2.0 :
-The YouTube Clone is a web application that replicates some of the core features and functionalities of the popular video-sharing platform, YouTube.
+The YouTube Clone is a responsive web application that replicates some of the core features and functionalities of the popular video-sharing platform, YouTube.
 This project was built using React, Material-UI, and integrates with the YouTube Data API to fetch and display real YouTube video data.

 # Technologies Used :
 * React